This is the multi-page printable view of this section. Click here to print.

 • The SSH Authentication Type by default, is set to Public key.
 Ensure that you use the Public key for accessing the CLI.
 You can change the authentication type from the ESA Web UI, once the finalization is completed.

 • Ensure that the finalization process is initiated from a single session only.
 If you start finalization simultaneously from a different session, then the “Finalization is already in progress.” message appears.
-You must wait until the finalization of the instance is successfully completed.
+You must wait until the finalization of the ESA instance is successfully completed.

 Finalizing the AWS instance